alaasahia/receipts_manager/README.md

 $ cd receipt_manager
 ```
 2. Install dependencies
-first ensure that you have a vertual environment set uo before installing
+first ensure that you have a virtual environment set uo before installing
 ```sh
 $python -m venv env
 ```
-then you can activate the vertual environment:
+then you can activate the virtual environment:
 - on windows:
 ```sh
 $ .\env\Scripts\activate